ysennoun/smart-bartender/README.md

 You can visualize commands through a web application by using the project [smart-bartender-web-application](https://github.com/ysennoun/smart-bartender-web-application.git).

-In the file `server.js`, search the following variables and replace them with information retrieved in previous section.
+In the file `server.js`, search the variables below and replace them with information retrieved in previous section.

 - url
 - User-Agent